Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/readme.md

 ### Character development

-  - Airiona begins to accept Minia after learning about her past which Minia tells Max and Airiona about after they ask about her scars.
+  - Spike begins to accept Minia after learning about her past which Minia tells Max and Spike about herself after they ask about her scars.
 This changes when she thinks Minia is cheating or sees Max and minia geting closer. she no longer wavers about starting a war

 - If Minia has twin tail throught the story maybe when she disrobes for the final fight she ties her hair in a pony tail instead signaling a change in characters.
-As with Aarock suspened and Airiona inprisoned she maybe fights on defense allowing Max to fight on offense.
+As with Aarock suspended and Spike imprisoned she maybe fights on defense allowing Max to fight on offense.
 At this point she has accepted she does not hate cybervators something Max pointed out when she did not want to hurt her opponent outside of cyberspace.
   - Max: Just remember how much you hate Cybervators

     Minia: But Idon't hate them you said it yourself